ytsaurus/ytsaurus/yt/docs/README.md

 + [YT QL](../../user-guide/dynamic-tables/dyn-query-language.md).
 ```

-The "YT QL" link refers to the [en/user-guide/dynamic-tables/dyn-query-language.md](https://github.com/ytsaurus/ytsaurus/edit/main/yt/docs/en/user-guide/dynamic-tables/dyn-query-language.md) article which also reuses content, same as `query-tracker.md`.
+The "YT QL" link refers to the [en/user-guide/dynamic-tables/dyn-query-language.md](https://github.com/ytsaurus/ytsaurus/edit/main/yt/docs/en/user-guide/dynamic-tables/dyn-query-language.md) article which in turn reuses content.
 Note that:
 - The "YT QL" link is set relativelly to the `query-tracker.md` document located in the `_includes` folder.
 - This link refers to the `dyn-query-language.md` document located in the original `en/user-guide/dynamic-tables/` folder, but not in the `en/_includes/user-guide/dynamic-tables/`.

-If you encounter issues with cross-link usage, feel free to ask questions in YTsaurus [community chat](#need-help).
+> If you encounter issues with cross-link usage, feel free to ask questions in YTsaurus [community chat](#need-help).

 ### Lists